 Health Care Overseas

-As an American retiring overseas, you will find that health care as well as health insurance overseas is much cheaper than what you are accustomed to.
+As an American retiring overseas, you will find that health care, and this also includes health insurance overseas is so much more affordable than what you are accustomed to.
+AND GETTING CHEAPER EVERY DAY!
 In many parts of South and Central America local medical insurance will run you under $70 a month.
 And that does not mean moving into the Amazon jungle.
 This is what the average cost for medical car is abroad.

 Becoming a resident means you "choose to reside" in a country.
 You don't necessarily need to become a citizen of that country.
 There are different options available when searching for cheap places to retire overseas, including dual citizenship or deciding against becoming a resident of any country.